jfiume/DanceFlix/docs/frontend.md

 ## Bootstrap & Sass

-Site layout and styling are done with Bootstrap and Sass.
-React Bootstrap expedited the building out of the React components that utilized Bootstrap.
+Site layout and styling are done only with the use of CSS.

 ## Others